tnguyen14/grunt-tobiko/README.md

         └── spoiler.json
 ```

-In order to avoid the number 1, 2, 3 etc. appear in these car's URL, they could have a custom `filepath` property, such as `contents/cars/tesla.json`.
+In order to avoid the number 1, 2, 3 etc. appear in these cars' URLs, they could have a custom `filepath` property, such as `cars/tesla.json`.

 #### date
 Post or page date is supported by declaring property `date` in JSON or YAML.
 Any [ISO-8601 string formats](http://momentjs.com/docs/#/parsing/string/) for date is supported.